Canned Fish Pâté

-Spicy, fragrant, for sandwiches or tartlets!
-Canned fish pate is a recipe for a simple and quick snack.
-In combination with cheese and boiled egg, the fish becomes much tastier.
-Pate can be made from any canned food.
+Savory, fragrant, for sandwiches or tartlets!
+Canned fish pâté is a recipe for a simple, quick appetizer.
+Paired with cheese and hard-boiled egg, the fish becomes much tastier.
+You can make the pâté with any canned fish.

 MariaAuthor avatar